devel0/iot-cathouse-controller/README.md

 ### manual mode

-- enabling manual mode system cooldown still works but ports/fan activation disabled for a manual controls through webapi
+- in manual mode ports and fan can be controlled manually from web interface or webapi
+- limit conditions still apply automatically entering the system in cooldown or disabled cycle mode
+- led port can be toggled manually either in auto mode

 ### webapi